*this post is part of TOTM’s #TalkingPeriods campaign, the aim of which is to lessen the social taboo that surrounds periods.

 However unpredictable and uncomfortable my period are though,

 Every.
 Single.
 Time.

-I don’t understand why my body does this but from my very first period back in 2006 to my latest period last week, I have started to bleed while sat on the toilet.
-I’ve never met anyone else whose body does this, so if yours does please let me know!
+I don’t understand why my body does this, but from my very first period back in 2006 to my latest period last week, I have only ever started to bleed while sat on the toilet.

-I’m proud to say that post is part of TOTM’s #TalkingPeriods campaign, the aim of which is to lessen the social taboo that surrounds periods.
-So many young girls and grown women find their periods embarrassing when in fact they are a perfectly normal part of life.
+Because periods are still considered a taboo subject.
+So many young girls and grown women find their periods embarrassing, when in fact they are a perfectly normal part of life.

 Thanks for stopping by!
 I’m a twenty-five-year-old digital media graduate with a passion for writing and a desire to change the way we view mental health and autism.
 I’ve owned jademarie.co.uk for nearly two years now, and its slowly changed from a place where I would brain dump whatever was going through my head that day, into a place where people can come for help, advice and hopefully a bit of a laugh.
 I do occasionally come out with a witty sentence or two.
 Mostly by accident.